 |Reading & Writing (out of 800)||Math (out of 800)|

 The total score and the two section scores are familiar to anyone who has taken or is familiar with the SAT, but the other scores are worth looking at in more depth—starting with the cross-test score.

-What is cross-test scoring?
+What is cross-test scoring on the new SAT?

-Despite the somewhat complicated chart above, the 2016 SAT still contains three core areas: critical reading, math, and writing.
 However, because previous SAT iterations have provided little information on students’ abilities in science, the humanities, and social sciences, the cross-test scoring system has been designed to address that need.